femiveys/browser-push-notifications/README.md

 ## How it works internally
 As of Chrome version 42, the [Push API](http://w3c.github.io/push-api/) and [Notification API](https://notifications.spec.whatwg.org/) are available to developers.
-This exactly what this package uses.
-It uses the techniques explained [here](http://updates.html5rocks.com/2015/03/push-notificatons-on-the-open-web)
+This exactly what this package applies.
+It uses the techniques explained [here](http://updates.html5rocks.com/2015/03/push-notificatons-on-the-open-web).

-As we cannot yet send a payload with the push this is what we do to send a notification:
+As we cannot yet send a payload with the push, this is what we do to send a notification:
-- We save the notification on the server
+- We save the bpNotification on the server
 - We request a push using the [Push API](http://w3c.github.io/push-api/)
 - When we receive a Notification (using the [Notification API](https://notifications.spec.whatwg.org/)), we call an internal API (under `/bp_notifications/:subscription_id`) returning a JSON with **all** notifications that have not been shown yet.
 - Every notification that has been requested through this API is archived so it cannot be shown again.
 See the "Archiving" section.